Intermittent Fasting | Working Out | When | Benefits | Tips | FAQ

 Besides 16/8 intermittent fasting, the following intermittent fasting methods exist:

 - One-Day Fasting (6:1 Diet) – you do not eat anything on a full day a week

-- Two-Day Fasting (5:2 Diet) – you do not eat on two days (often with a small meal)
+- Two-Day Fasting (5:2 Diet) – you do not eat for two days (often with a small meal)